MikroElektronika/mikrosdk_click_v2/clicks/lightranger9/details.md

 ## Example Description

-> This example demonstrates the use of LightRanger 9 click board by reading and displaying all four sub-captures data measurements on the USB UART.
+> This example demonstrates the use of LightRanger 9 Click board by reading and displaying all four sub-captures data measurements on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c